IvanGlinkin/Host-enumeration/README.md

 Have you ever faced with the lack of possibility of using NMap?
 For instance if you have reverse shell as an unprivileged user and there are no useful tools preinstalled?

-This is a small script which will help you to scan a network if you have nothing.
+This is a small script which will help you to scan a network for live hosts and top 24 ports if you have nothing.

 Usage example:
 --------------